MinecraftForge/Documentation/docs/gettingstarted/modfiles.md

   side="BOTH"
 ```

-`mods.toml` is broken into three parts: the non-mod-specific properties, which are linked to the mod file; the mod properties, with a section for each mod; and the dependency configurations, with a section for each mod's or mods' dependencies.
+`mods.toml` is broken into three parts:
+* the non-mod-specific properties, which are linked to the mod file
+* the mod properties, with a section for each mod
+* the dependency configurations, with a section for each mod's (or mods') dependencies.

 Each of the properties associated with the `mods.toml` file will be explained below, where `required` means that a value must be specified or an exception will be thrown.

 ### Non-Mod-Specific Properties